 The definition of Medicaid, as defined by the Florida Medicaid site, may be viewed in its entirety at: http://www.dcf.state.fl.us/programs/access/medicaid.shtml

 Setting up an AGED trust is easy.
-Simply download and complete the appropriate trust forms, and then submit the forms along with supporting documentation to AGED via mail.
-Once we review your forms, you will receive a confirmation of account activation.
-Then, the trust is funded, and you are then free to use those funds to pay for goods and services.
+Simply download and complete the appropriate trust forms, and then submit the forms along with supporting documentation to AGED via email.
+Once we review your forms, you will receive confirmation of account activation.
+Then, you fund the trust.
+The monies placed in the trust are available to pay for approved and qualified expenses*.
+The only thing we cannot do is make payments directly to the beneficiary. *Criteria for qualified expenditures depend on the guidelines of the particular government program(s) you are on.

 Additionally, you may contact us to setup a meeting.
 We are more than happy to meet with you, and help you through the process.